civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 As a vice chair, your role will likely take up to 3 hours a week of your time.
 This could be made up of time for your corporate contribution in your usual role or from your own time outside of work.

 <a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Women's inclusion role" class="button">Email us about this role</a>

 ---

+### Vice Chair – Governance

+As "Vice Chair – Governance" you'll help us to make sure the Civil Service LGBT+ Network is an exemplar for good governance practice amongst Civil Service staff networks.
+You'll be responsible for coordinating our membership and network engagement, running our governance forums, and owning our operational policies like our constitution and data protection policy.

+This role is would be ideal for someone who is looking to develop core policy and secretatiat skills for their role.

+#### Responsibilities

+In this role you will:

+- coordinate our regular board meetings, Leaders of Networks forum and other governance forums
+- lead a review of the networks' constitution and governance
+- manage relationships with departmental networks

+<a href="mailto:info@civilservice.lgbt" title="email the Network about the Vice Chair – Governance role" class="button">Email us about this role</a>

+---